 - Depression treatment

-These types of treatments connect patients with the psychological side of addiction and how to change their thinking to prevent relapse.
-In fact, patients may still feel mental cravings for opioid drugs after detox.
+These types of treatments connect clients with the psychological side of addiction and how to change their thinking to prevent relapse.
+In fact, clients may still feel mental cravings for opioid drugs after detox.
 However, the treatments that follow detox help them to deal with these cravings in healthy ways.

 Enter Into Opioid Detox at Maryland’s Second Freestanding Facility – Baltimore Detox Center

-People near Baltimore who want to quit opioids have an option at the state’s second freestanding detox facility, Baltimore Detox Center.
+People near Baltimore wanting to quit opioids have an option at the state’s second freestanding detox facility, Baltimore Detox Center.
 Medical and mental support for opioid detoxification is close at hand.

-We have many ways of helping patients to recognize their roles in their family and friend circles.
-In fact, family therapy is a staple treatment for many of our patients.
-However, our program meets individual patient needs, whether they need family therapy or another form of help to break out of opioid addiction.
+We have many ways of helping clients to recognize their roles in their family and friend circles.
+In fact, family therapy is a staple treatment for many of our clients.
+Our program meets individual client needs, whether they need family therapy or another form of help to break out of opioid addiction.
 Connect with our team by phone at 833.714.1575 or through a message on our website to find out more about our detox and recovery programs.